jsnbly/milestone3/README.md

 ## Features

-Index: Main Home Page Displays Top Five Recipies by Votes
+Home Page/Index: Main Home Page Displays Top Five Recipies by Votes
 User Registration Page:  Allows the user to create a user account
 User Login Page:  Allows the user to Login to their existing account
 User Profile Page: Shows list of User created Recipies
-Search Box in Nav Bar: Allows the user to search for recipies
+Search Box in Nav Bar: Allows the user to search for recipes
 Nav Bar: Quick access to Login, Logout, Search, Shop
-Vote Button: Allows user to Vote from recipe
+Vote Link: Allows user to Vote from recipe
 Add Recipe Page: Allows user to add a new recipe
 Edit Recipe Page: Allows user to edit an existing recipe
 Delete Recipe Button: Allows the user to delete a recipe from the database
 Shop Page: Shows the user a range of the site owners products currently for sale

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Home Page/Index - Provides a Landing page for the user Showing Recipes and SIgnup Options
+- When the Site opens the customer is greeted with Nav Bar, Jumbotron, A list of the top 5 Recipes and footer
+- and is fully responsive regardless of the screen size it is opened in.

+- User Registration Page
+- When the customer clicks the register button they are prompted to enter their details to register an account
+- It asked for username, email, and password and then creates a user account in the database.

+- User Login Page
+- This page prompts the user to enter their user name and password to access their user profile page

+- User Profile Page
+- Once the user is logged in they will see a new jumbotron for the shop and they will see a list of their
+- Recipes in the data base here they can view, edit and delete their recipes from the database

+- Nav Bar
+- Responsive Nav Bar that collapses when the site is viewed on small screen devices it is home to the search box
+- and navigation links to let the user view recipes, login/logout and access the shop.

-- ...
+- Search Box
+- The user can search for any word, phrase or tag that might link to a recipe and will display the result when the
+- search button is pushed or no results found if there is nothing in the database.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
--
+- A way to Admin Recipes added to the site
+- A Comment section to the recipes
+- A better way of voting on recipes
+- Email Confirmation at tiem of login

 ## Technologies Used
 HTML